-If you choose the integrated format, it will need to form a coherent body of research and should include a separate introduction placing the individual papers in context, a literature review (which may take the form of separate literature reviews in each of the papers, rather than a standalone section), and an overall conclusion.
+If you choose the integrated format, it will need to form a coherent body of research and should include a separate introduction placing the individual papers in context, a literature review (which may take the form of separate literature reviews on each of the papers, rather than a standalone section), and an overall conclusion.
 The coherence of the thesis implies a concern for some set of intellectual themes or ideas, which can be traced through the thesis.
 It refers to more than a shared disciplinary or methodological approach.
 Coherence may, for example, be achieved through addressing a particular locale, policy question, or concept.

 You should be aware that including one or more papers that have been accepted for publication or published already does not necessarily mean that the work is of sufficient quality or significance to be awarded the DPhil.
 Issues of copyright must be addressed before you submit your thesis, in particular where part has already been published or is being considered for publication, as all completed DPhil theses are made available to other researchers by submission to the Bodleian Library.

-The choice of an integrated thesis must be discussed with your supervisor first and applications should be made before you apply for Confirmation of Status (see section 3.5 of this Handbook for information on Confirmation of Status.
+The choice of an integrated thesis must be discussed with your supervisor first and applications should be made before you apply for Confirmation of Status (see section 3.5 of this Handbook for information on Confirmation of Status).

 The application should be made on GSO.31 SSD and submitted to Dominique Attala after it has been signed by your supervisor(s).
 If you decide that you would like to go back to the monograph format of thesis, you will need to make an application to your supervisor(s) and to the Graduate Studies Committee showing good cause for the change.

 Under very exceptional circumstances, co-authorship may be permitted for students submitting an integrated thesis, for example where research relies on the implementation or design of surveys by local counterparts and intellectual content is therefore shared.
-It will only be permitted with the approval of the supervisor(s) and the Graduate Studies Committee.
+Permission for the inclusion of co-authored work must also be received from the Graduate Studies Committee, with the support of the supervisor(s).
+Co-authorship with supervisors or other ODID students is not permitted.

 The necessity of co-authorship must be justified and the contribution of the student in such cases must be clearly indicated.
 Where co-authored articles are included, the supervisor(s) and all co-authors must certify in writing to the Graduate Studies Committee that the majority of that work represents the work of the candidate.
+Co-authors must provide a statement of permission to include the work in the thesis, with each collaborator confirming the nature and extent of the student's contribution.